-It is possible to connect a forced air distribution kit on the back or on either sides of the Everest.
+It is possible to connect a forced air distribution kit on either sides of the HORIZON.

 This kit allows distributing heat to another room up to 50 feet (15 m) of the fireplace.
 The insulated flexible pipe (not included in the kit) must be HVAC type pipe and must comply with ULC S110 and/or UL 181, Class 0 or Class 1 Standards and must withstand temperatures up to 250 °F.